 Transactions denominated in foreign currencies are translated to U.S. dollars using actual exchange rates at the time of the transaction, while assets and liabilities are translated at the exchange rate in effect at the reporting date.
 The effect of change in exchange rates between the designated functional currency and the currency in which a transaction is denominated would be recorded as a foreign currency gain or loss in the accompanying consolidated statements of activities and changes in net assets.
-There were no material gains or losses for the years ended September 30, 2016 and 2015.
+There were no material gains or losses for the years ended September 30, 2017 and 2016.

-Accounts and Pledges Receivable and Allowance for Doubtful Accounts
+Accounts and Grants Receivable and Allowance for Doubtful Accounts

-Accounts and pledges receivable at September 30, 2016 and 2015, consist mainly of amounts due for program services provided and pledges due.
+Accounts and grants receivable at September 30, 2017 and 2016, consist mainly of amounts due for program services provided and grants and contributions.
 The allowance for doubtful accounts is based on collection experience and other circumstances which may affect the ability of the Organization to collect.
-No allowance was deemed necessary at September 30, 2016 and 2015.
-All pledges are due in the following year and no discount was deemed necessary at September 30, 2016 and 2015.
+No allowance was deemed necessary at September 30, 2017 and 2016.